risperidone (Oral route)Pronunciation

 Tell your doctor if you have ever had any unusual or allergic reaction to risperidone or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of risperidone in children younger than 13 years of age with schizophrenia, in children younger than 10 years of age with bipolar disorder, or in children younger than 5 years of age with autistic disorder.
+Appropriate studies have not been performed on the relationship of age to the effects of risperidone in children younger than 13 years with schizophrenia, in children younger than 10 years with bipolar disorder, or in children younger than 5 years with autistic disorder.
 Safety and efficacy have not been established.

 Although appropriate studies on the relationship of age to the effects of risperidone have not been performed in the geriatric population, geriatric-specific problems are not expected to limit the usefulness of risperidone in the elderly.
-However, elderly patients are more likely to be sensitive to the effects of risperidone, and have age-related liver, kidney, or heart problems, which may require an adjustment in the dose for patients receiving risperidone. risperidone should not be used for behavioral problems in older adults with dementia.
+However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require an adjustment in the dose for patients receiving risperidone.

 |All Trimesters||C||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.|